False friends, or why the French don’t use preservatives in their food, and why Germans don’t give each other gifts.

 In England, embarrassment is a short-lived thing.
 It is a feeling of self-consciousness or shame, usually caused by something that has happened to you in public.

 However, the Spanish word “embarazada” means something very different.
-It translates directly into English as “pregnant”.
+It translates into English as “pregnant”.

 In Italy the word “morbido” means pleasantly smooth and soft, certainly not the obviously English equivalent.